martintasker/cognito-auth/README.md

   based on Angularization of recipes given in the [amazon-cognito-identity-js](https://github.com/aws/amazon-cognito-identity-js) README
 * deliver `CognitoAuth` as a ready-to-use library which can be installed in client projects using bower
-* implement a demo app using Angular, Boostrap and ui-bootstrap, which gives 100% coverage of `CognitoAuth`, whose code is available for copying and tweaking (but is not necessarily conveniently packaged)
+* implement a demo app using Angular and Boostrap, which gives 100% coverage of `CognitoAuth`, whose code is available for copying and tweaking -- but which is not necessarily conveniently packaged, and is not necessarily a sane user experience
 * implement a setup script which handles all required AWS setup from the command line with minimal parameterization, with code also available for copying and tweaking